samuelsmal/dotfiles/README.md

 ├── README.md                  # this file
 ├── .version_lock              # used for migrating
-├── (_[A-Za-z_-]+)             # folders with this pattern are used by `freyr` ├── freyr                      # the main setup script ├── stow                       # stow settings (ignore file) └── ([A-Za-z_-]+)              # folders with this pattern are used by `stow`
+├── (_[A-Za-z_-]+)             # folders with this pattern are used by `freyr` ├── _freyr                     # helper scripts and utils for freyr │   ├── migrations             # folder containing the migration steps (must follow order) │   ├── migrations.sh          # this is the main migration script, check here to see how it works │   └── utils.sh               # utils for freyr
+├── stow                       # stow settings (ignore file) └── ([A-Za-z_-]+)              # folders with this pattern are used by `stow`
 ```